Werner Mölders: Commemoration and reversal of honours

 In 2004, the MGFA concluded that the assumption Mölders had distanced himself from the Nazi regime was not demonstrable by a concrete behavioral action pattern.
 Additionally, it was assumed that he had deliberately and repeatedly attacked civilian targets in Spain.
 The MGFA expert had built his analysis on the provability of concrete actions or omissions.
 According to Schmider, these conclusions have now been negated by recent research.
 In the light of these new findings, Mölders cannot be attributed with any personal wrongdoing or even associated with a war crime, even during his engagement in the Spanish Civil War.
 Schmider states that Mölders campaigned for victims of Nazi persecution and, in particular, helped the Küch family far beyond what most Germans were prepared to do.
 However, Schmider recommends that future research should focus on Mölders perception and interpretation of Operation Barbarossa, in particular his view on the Commissar Order needs to be investigated.
 Schmider speculates that Mölders may have been informed about the Commissar Order.
 During Operation Barbarossa, JG 51 was subordinated to II.
 Fliegerkorps under the command of General der Flieger Bruno Loerzer, which was part of Luftflotte 2, commanded by Generalfeldmarschall Albert Kesselring.
 Schmider assumes that Mölders was either informed of the Commissar Order at the headquarters of the Fliegerkorps in Otwock or by the Luftflotte in Warsaw just prior to the invasion of the Soviet Union.

 The street "Möldersstraße" in Geilenkirchen and Ingolstadt were named after him.
 In 2005, the city council in Geilenkirchen rejected a request to rename the "Möldersstraße".
 The request had been submitted by the Alliance 90/The Greens party while the majority in the city council was held by the Christian Democratic Union of Germany.

 Summary of career

 Aerial victory claims

 According to US historian David T. Zabecki, Mölders was credited with 115 aerial victories, 14 of which during the Spanish Civil War.
+Spick also lists him with 115 aerial victories claimed in over 300 combat missions, and a mission-to-claim ratio of 2.61.
 Stockert lists him with 102 enemy aircraft shot down in 642 combat missions, of which 63 were claimed over the Western Front.
 Mathews and Foreman, authors of Luftwaffe Aces — Biographies and Victory Claims, researched the German Federal Archives and found documentation for 108 aerial victory claims, plus ten further unconfirmed claims.
 This number includes 14 claims during the Spanish Civil War, 62 on the Western Front, and 32 on the Eastern Front.